Lost-Empire-Entertainment/Elypso-engine/docs/ecosystem.md

 ## KalaMake

-**KalaMake** is an executable that uses `.kma` files that are designed as my own take for an alternative to CMake, Make and others of its kind with my own syntax.
+**KalaMake** is an executable that uses `.kmake` files that are designed as my own take for an alternative to CMake, Make and others of its kind with my own syntax.
 The core idea is the same - compile your set of code into a runtime-ready binary.

 ---